ecoop2021/ecoop2021/README.md

 ## Abstract

-This artifact contains the Coq formulation of \B, \Bg and \Br associated with the paper "Type-Directed Operational Semantics for Gradual Typing".
+This artifact contains the Coq formulation of \B, \Bg and \Br calculus associated with the paper "Type-Directed Operational Semantics for Gradual Typing".
 This document explains how to run the Coq formulations and Coq files briefly.
 Artifact can either be compiled in the pre-built docker image with all the